needle-mirror/com.unity.cloud.common/Documentation~/common-functionality.md

 ## Networking

-The Unity Cloud Common package also provides a series of networking components that used by all other packages to communicate with the Unity Cloud platform services.
+The Unity Cloud Common package also provides a series of networking components that are used by all other packages to communicate with the Unity Cloud platform services.
 These components provide ways to easily add the appropriate authentication headers to all requests, as well as to provide a common way to handle errors and exceptions.

 The core networking components used across all Unity Cloud packages are the following:

 - `IServiceAuthorizer`: An interface that provides a way to add the appropriate authentication headers to all HTTP requests made to the Unity Cloud platform services.
 The main implementations of this interface exist in the [Unity Cloud Identity SDK](https://docs.unity3d.com/Packages/com.unity.cloud.identity@latest).
 - `ServiceHostResolver`: A class which resolves the domain for all requests made to the Unity Cloud platform services via the `ServiceHttpClient`, described below.
 - `ServiceHttpClient`: A class that provides a base implementation for all HTTP requests made to the Unity Cloud platform services, specifically to add the necessary headers for authorization.
-- `IWebSocketClient`: An interface that provide a way to communicate with the Unity Cloud platform services via WebSockets.
+- `IWebSocketClient`: An interface that provides a way to communicate with the Unity Cloud platform services via WebSockets.
 - `IServiceMessagingClient`: An interface for a messaging client used to connect to a service and send/receive messages.

-## App Registration
+## App Namespace

-Applications built with Unity Cloud require an application identifier when you build the application.
-The application identifier identifies your application in the Unity Cloud services and allows the custom URI scheme association with the OS that's used in Unity Deep Linking and login operations.
+Applications built with Unity Cloud require an application namespace when you build the application.
+This namespace identifies your application in the Unity Cloud services and allows the custom URI scheme association with the OS that's used in Unity Deep Linking and login operations.

-For more information on how to setup your application identifier in the Unity Editor, see the [Unity Cloud App Registration](unity-cloud-app-registration.md) section.
+For more information on how to setup your application identifier in the Unity Editor, see the [Unity Cloud App Namespace](unity-cloud-app-namespace.md) section.